 The Biggest Pumpkin Ever by Steven Kroll

-Desmond and Clayton have to work together it to win the biggest pumpkin contest.
-Desmond, a field mouse, and Clayton, a city mouse, both fall in love with the same big pumpkin!
+Desmond and Clayton have to work together to win the biggest pumpkin contest.
+Desmond, a field mouse, and Clayton, a city mouse, fall in love with the same big pumpkin!

 This book is a classic!